dfsp-spirit/freesurferformats/README.md

 * NIFTI v2: This package comes with its own NIFTI v2 reader and writer.
 The 2nd format version supports larger data dimensions and drops backwards compatibility with older NIFTI-style file formats like ANALYZE.

-* Fiber track formats (DTI, diffusion tensor imaging): there is read support for the '.trk' format used by the [Diffusion Toolkit / TrackVis](http://www.trackvis.org/dtk/) and the '.tck' and '.tsf' formats used by [MRtrix3](https://www.mrtrix.org/).
+* Fiber track formats (DTI, diffusion tensor imaging): the '.trk' format used by [Diffusion Toolkit / TrackVis](http://www.trackvis.org/dtk/) and the '.tck' and '.tsf' formats used by [MRtrix3](https://www.mrtrix.org/) can be read, and '.trk' and '.tck' files can also be written.
+Very large tractograms can be processed without loading them into memory: there are functions to count the tracks, to compute their bounding box, and to iterate over them one at a time.

+* Diffusion MRI gradient tables (b-vectors and b-values): the FSL format, i.e. a '.bvec' and '.bval' file pair, and the MRtrix gradient table format can be read and written.
+Both the layout written by the FSL tools (three lines of vector components, all b-values in one line) and the layout used by other tools (one volume per line, as distributed by the Human Connectome Project) are detected automatically.
+Reading b-vectors and b-values together verifies that they match, and reports questionable entries -- missing values, gradient vectors that are not unit vectors, or a b-value without a direction -- instead of silently changing them.
+Note that the gradient vectors in these files refer to the *image* axes, so they are only meaningful together with the image they belong to.

 We also provide wrappers and adapter functions for existing neuroimaging file format packages, which load the data into *freesurferformats* data structures: